 I have an Apple computer.
 Can I use the IAC's Online Grants System?

 Yes.
 The IAC's Online Grants System is operating system independent.
-If you are using a MAC and experience issues, try deleting your cookies and restarting your machine.
+If you are using a Macintosh and experience issues, try deleting your cookies and restarting your machine.

 What if I miss the deadline?

 The IAC's Online Grants System will accept applications until 4:30 p.m. on the deadline date.
 After that time, applications will be considered late and ineligible for submission.
 We strongly suggest you complete your application before the deadline date to avoid any problems that may occur as we cannot make exceptions to this rule.

 Can I print out a copy of my application?